saresend/deepvariant-challenge/readme.md

 For installation instructions for jupyter notebooks, please refer to: https://jupyter.org/install

-### Step 6.2: Running The notebook
+### Step 6.2: Run The notebook

-The following command should analysis the resulting VCF file, and compare it with the data in the journal, loaded as `hypertension_markers.csv`.
+The following command analyzes the resulting VCF file, and compares it with the data in the journal loaded from `hypertension_markers.csv`.

-This requires you to have jupyter notebook installed, please run:
+The following command requires you to have jupyter notebook installed:

 ```
 jupyter notebook vcf_compare.ipynb